 Pacific medium education

 Students are taught curriculum subjects in both Pacific languages and English (bilingual) or in Pacific languages only (immersion).

 Parent/whānau led ECE services

 A category of early childhood services that do not have to meet teacher registration targets, and have high levels of parent and/or whānau involvement in providing education and care for children.
 These services include licensed Playcentres and licensed Te kōhanga reo.

 Partnership schools/kura hourua

-Partnership schools/kura hourua are the newest type of school in the education system.
-These schools are partnerships between education, business and community groups to provide new opportunities for students to achieve education success.
-You can find out more about partnership schools in the charter schools section of the Youth Law website.
+Partnership schools/kura hourua were partnerships between education, business and community groups to provide new opportunities for students to achieve education success.
+Partnership schools no longer exist.
+These schools were converted into special character schools during 2019.

 The Performance-Based Research Fund (PBRF) is intended to ensure that excellent research in the tertiary education sector is encouraged and rewarded.
 This entails assessing the research performance of tertiary education organisations (TEOs) and then funding them on the basis of that performance.
 Only degree-granting TEOs are eligible to participate in the PBRF.
 All universities and some polytechnics, wānanga, and private training establishments participate in the PBRF.
 For fuller information, see the Tertiary Education Commission website.

 Early childhood services that belong to an association affiliated with the New Zealand Playcentre Federation Inc. A primary characteristic of playcentres is that families manage and implement the education programme (See ECE services.)

 Community-based groups of parents and pre-school children whose playgroups meet for one to three sessions per week.
 (See ECE service type.)